abarchi/git-continuous/Rewriting-History/README.md

 ### Commit --amend
 So when you got your repository, your branch master and few commits you can log your commits :

-It looks like something like this :
+Imagine It looks like something like this :

 ```sh
 $ git log